 “The system we currently use is common in smaller communities, and it worked when Boulder was a smaller community,” said Matt Benjamin, organizer for Our Mayor, Our Choice.
 “We’re holding on to small-town things that aren’t relevant in a big city process.
 (Electing) our mayor … creates a direct line of accountability.”

 The mayor is the “face” of the city in many ways, representing Boulder on various regional, state and national groups and often in the media as an unofficial spokesperson.
 A directly elected mayor might better reflect the community.

 Boulder’s mayor doesn’t really have much power that other city council members don’t (see more below) though they do have the additional responsibility of running meetings and helping to set agendas.
 This can be an important gatekeeping job because it determines what issues get time in public meetings — and how much of it.
-(This year was a bit different, as the mayor and mayor pro team represented the entire council in negotiations with Xcel over a settlement.)
+(This year was a bit different, as the mayor and mayor pro team represented the entire council in negotiations with Xcel Energy, a publicly traded utility company based in Minnesota. over a settlement.)

 Why you might not want to elect the mayor

 Boulder’s mayor is kind of a figurehead, and will remain so if 2E passes.The measure won’t change the city government structure — council-manager, the most common form of governance and typical of larger cities — and won’t grant the mayor any additional powers.

 Proponents of the measure point out that only a few Colorado cities who elect their mayor have a strong-mayor form of government.
 Of the aforementioned Colorado cities, Aurora, Fort Collins, Greeley, Broomfield and Louisville all employ a council-manager form of government and elect their mayor.
 Only Denver, Pueblo and Colorado Springs have a strong mayor.